 Convento de Cristo

-Tomar is an ideal tourist destination if you are interested in Portugal’s history or culture.
-There are many interesting historical monuments within the town, many of which are of a religious nature.
+Tomar is an ideal tourist destination for those interested in Portugal’s history or culture.
+The town boasts numerous historical monuments, many of which hold religious significance.

-Tomar is a calm and relaxed little town, with very low-key nightlife, which is centred around restaurants and a long evening meal.
+Tomar is a calm and relaxed town with a low-key nightlife centered around restaurants and extended evening meals.
 The town is not really suited for families or young children, as there is not much for them to do.

 We highly recommend visiting Tomar if you are touring central Portugal or travelling between Lisbon and Porto.
-A popular holiday route is Lisbon (3 days), Tomar (1 day), Coimbra (1 day), Porto (2 days).
+A popular holiday itinerary is: Lisbon (3 days), Tomar (1 day), Coimbra (1 day), and Porto (2 days).

 Related articles: Lisbon guide - Coimbra guide - Porto guide

 Porta de Sao Tiago is the main gate to the Castelo dos Templários